digital-blueprint/handbook/docs/howtos/deployment.md

 - Run `ssh-copy-id -i mykey serveruser@someserver.tugraz.at` (the key is now in \~/.ssh/authorized\_keys on the server)
 - Put the content of 'mykey' into gitlab

+## How to deploy to a non-development environment

+We simply make the `demo` branch point to the commit we want to deploy and push it (force push is allowed too).
+In the common case where we just want to deploy the current development state as is:

+- `git checkout demo`
+- `git rebase main` (or master if master is the default)
+- `git push`
+- `git checkout -`